ArlindNocaj/Voronoi-Treemap-Library/README.md

 The following article contains most important references related to this implementation.

 * Arlind Nocaj, Ulrik Brandes, "Computing Voronoi Treemaps: Faster, Simpler, and Resolution-independent", Computer Graphics Forum, vol. 31, no. 3, June 2012, pp. 855-864

+Note that the implementation used for the article is a different one, but the runtime should be approx. the same.

 Usage